rleber/bun/doc/file_format/file_format.md

   that's the encoded character.
 See the Wikipedia article for more information on the encoding algorithm.

 Important note: I made several fits and starts trying to get this to work, but I finally succeeded.
-One of the major detours I made was trying to use the algorithm in the huff.b.txt program.
-This turns out NOT to be the format used in these files.
-DO NOT USE HUFF.B.TXT, it is obsolete.
+One of the major detours I made was trying to use the algorithm in the huff.b.obsolete.txt program.
+(Obviously, it wasn't originally named that!)
+This program turns out NOT to be the one that encoded these files.
+DO NOT USE IT.
 Look at puff.b.txt, instead.

 _Freeze Files_